alexandreLITHAUD/my-nvim-config/PROBLEMS.md

 ### On NixOS

-- [/] Mason package does not work due to the way NixOS handles dynamic libraries.
-A workaround is to use `nix-shell` with the appropriate libraries or use a different package manager.
+- [x] Mason package does not work due to the way NixOS handles dynamic libraries.

-   - Workaround done by finding NixOs and disableing Mason in config if NixOS is detected.
+  - Workaround done by detecting NixOS though etc/os-release and disabling Mason in config if NixOS is detected.
+Then the lsp servers can be instialled globally through nixpkgs.

 - [ ] Tab does not work probably due to copilot extension conflicts.
 Needs investigation.